 |Over a third of renters face high upfront charges for example for inventories or references||They don’t charge up-front fees other than deposits and rents in advance|

-The big benefit of Build to Rent is having one landlord responsible for managing and operating the whole development.
+The big benefit is having one landlord responsible for managing and operating the whole development.
 This should make it easier for tenants to get in touch with the landlord and get problems resolved quickly.

 But, an added benefit is the landlord must have a complaints procedure in place and be a member of a recognised ombudsman scheme.
 This means if things do go wrong tenants should have a clear way to complain and get issues addressed.

 Will Build to Rent make things better for renters?

 Our research suggests the benefits of Build to Rent could be significant.
 Almost half of renters told us that paying no additional up-front fees beyond a deposit and rent advice would have a major positive impact on their rental experience.